Prairie Sky Butterfly Restoration Project

 Butterflies are an important indicator of a healthy environment and ecosystem.
 They are considered a model species to study the impact of habitat destruction and fragmentation.
 The conservation of this important pollinator benefits the entire ecosystem.
 Prairie Sky Butterfly Lab researchers grow host plants, obtain species of females, and protect eggs from predators in the hopes of seeing caterpillars emerge in the spring.

-As a member of Chicago Academy of Sciences and Peggy Notebaert Nature Museum, Porter-Salvato began breeding and releasing butterflies as a citizen scientist.
+As a member of Chicago Academy of Sciences and Peggy Notebaert Nature Museum, Porter-Salvato began breeding and releasing butterflies.
 In 2006, Dr. Porter-Salvato trained with Vincent Olivares, director of arthropods at the Notebaert's Butterfly Lab, on the pupation of monarchs and swamp metalmark.
 In 2010, she participated with the museum in the release of nearly 200 Regal Fritillaries just south of Chicago at Paintbrush Prairie Nature Preserve.
 To get to that point, Museum scientists had to figure out a way for the fragile, tiny larvae to survive the winter.
 The solution turned out to be placing them in covered cages on the Museum’s roof to give them the full effect of the winter cold.
 The release of the Regal Fritillary received nationwide attention.
 Over the last ten years, Butterfly Lab members have participated in the release of Monarchs at sites such as the Chicago Botanic Garden, and Baltimore Checkerspots in a restored wetland at Fermilab in Batavia.

 The Prairie Sky site has cultivated a wide variety of host plants such as 5 varieties of Milkweed (common, purple, oval, antelope, whorled, ), 3 species of Violets (prairie, sand and birdsfoot), and a range of native, pollinator supporting forbes (wild lupine, spotted bee balm, wingstem, mountain mint).
 A rite of early summer at Prairie Sky is the day when a new species of rare butterflies are triumphantly released back into nature.
 In 2017, Prairie Sky's Butterfly Release Project has planned releases of monarchs, fritillary and metalmark, and an overwinter of its Regal Fritillaries larva for release in spring of 2018.